-It’s well known that JAWS was a benchmark film: It made director Steven Spielberg a household name, started the Summer blockbuster trend, and ushered in an entire generation of aspiring filmmakers. (e.g. Quentin Tarantino, Robert Rodriguez, M. Night Shyamalan, Bryan Singer, et al.) It also spawned three sequels (which got increasingly worse), inspired dozens of knock-offs, and led to the creation of numerous games over a variety of platforms and consoles.
+It’s well known that JAWS was a benchmark film: It made director Steven Spielberg a household name, started the Summer blockbuster trend, and ushered in an entire generation of aspiring filmmakers. (e.g. Quentin Tarantino, Robert Rodriguez, M. Night Shyamalan, et al.) It also spawned three sequels (which got increasingly worse), inspired dozens of knock-offs, and led to the creation of numerous games over a variety of platforms and consoles.

 Many of you reading this, will at the very least recall two of the games I’m going to touch upon, but I assure you, several of the others will probably surprise you.